pantoniou/yamldt/README.md

 The `selected` rule defines two constraints.
-The first one is the name of a variable in a derived binding that all it's constraints has to satisfy; in this case it's the jedec,spi-nor compatible constraint in the binding above.
+The first one is the name of a variable in a derived binding that all its constraints must satisfy; in this case it's the jedec,spi-nor compatible constraint in the binding above.
-The select constraint is a reference to the `device-status-enabled` constrainst defined at:
+The selected constraint is a reference to the `device-status-enabled` constrainst defined at:

 ```yaml